DucHDM-225179/ProjectI/readme.md

-  -p [path to password] file: specify the file containing password use to extract file, only used in "extract" mode -j [number]: number of thread to use, only used in password "bruteforce" mode -d [DICTIONARY]: dictionary, only used in password "bruteforce" mode -f [file_path]: path to the zip file
+  -p [path to password] file: specify the file containing password use to extract file, only used in "extract" mode -j [number]: number of thread to use, only used in password "bruteforce" mode -d [DICTIONARY]: dictionary, only used in password "bruteforce" mode -l [logging frequency]: log progress after [frequency] password, set to 0 to disable, only used in password "bruteforce" mode
+  -f [file_path]: path to the zip file
 [DICTIONARY]:
   dictionary is a collection of file, each may be used as binary mode or text mode